madhunadhgurram/Decoding_the_Language_of_Hands/README.md

-✅ PROJECT - DECODING THE LANGUAGE OF HANDS
+# ✅ PROJECT - DECODING THE LANGUAGE OF HANDS

-Difficulties faced ??
-While implementing the model using the YOLOv3 algorithm, we faced major challenges with localization, as it sometimes produced inaccurate bounding boxes for closely placed or irregularly shaped gestures.

-Translating sign language into spoken or written language was challenging due to complex linguistic rules, and achieving real-time recognition with low latency was essential for making the application practically usable — we used Googletrans for language translation.

-About the project :-
+### 🔹About the project :-
 - "Tkinter" is a Python library specifically designed for creating user-friendly graphical user interfaces (GUIs).
 -  "Python" It provides the core structure for processing user inputs and interacting with YOLOv3.
 - "GoogleTrans" is an open-source python library which provides an interface to translate various languages within the python program.
 (Bash Command : pip install googletrans)